Investing term

 The discount you demand below your fair-value estimate, so you can be wrong and still not lose.

-Margin of safety is the discount you insist on below your estimate of a stock's fair value before buying — a buffer that protects you when (not if) your estimate turns out too optimistic.
-It's the core of value investing: since the future is uncertain, you build in room to be wrong and still avoid a loss.
-The bigger the uncertainty, the bigger the margin you demand.
+Margin of safety is the discount you insist on below your estimate of a stock's fair value before buying — a buffer that protects you when, not if, your estimate turns out too optimistic.
+If you think a stock is worth $60, you might only buy at $40, giving a one-third cushion against being wrong.

 For example